discordjs/guide/guide/popular-topics/webhooks.md

 ![Integrations tab](~@/images/creating-webhooks-2.png)

-Once you are there, click on the `Create Webhook` / `New Webhook` button.
-This will create a webhook.
+Once you are there, click on the `Create Webhook` / `New Webhook` button; this will create a webhook.
 From here, you can edit the channel, the name, and the avatar.
 Copy the link, the first part is the id, and the second is the token.

 ![Creating a Webhook](~@/images/creating-webhooks-3.png)